Advanced Bioimaging Laboratory

 Two examples are pertinent: (from Robert A. Day: How to Write and Publish a Scientific Paper, 5th Edition)

 Example 1: Scientist A designs the experiments, and tells Technician B exactly how to do the experiments.
-If the experiments work and a new discovery is made and a manuscript results, Scientist A is the sole author and Technician B is recognized in the acknowledgements section.
+If the experiments work and a new discovery is made and a manuscript results, Scientist A is the sole author and Technician B is recognized in the acknowledgments section.

 Example 2: Scientist A designs the experiments, Technician B carries them out but they do not work.
 Technician B suggests some changes to the protocol, the experiments then work because of the changes and a discovery results.
 Scientist A and Technician B are now both authors.